Biden wants to curb the coronavirus but steers clear of shutdowns

 Democratic governors in Washington state and Michigan have reinstituted restrictions on restaurant capacity and gathering sizes.
 But they also have avoided stay-at-home orders.

-“People are really torn,” said U.S. Rep. Debbie Dingell (D-Mich.), whose state is seeing huge increases in cases but is also speaking with small-business owners who she said are “desperate.”
+“People are really torn,” said Rep. Debbie Dingell (D-Mich.), whose state is seeing huge increases in cases but who is also speaking with small-business owners who she said are “desperate.”

 “They need help from the federal government, and the federal government’s not giving it to them,” Dingell said.

 Biden has sought to showcase how much he is prioritizing the virus by making early moves focused on it.
-His first official act as president-elect was to name the coronavirus advisory panel, his White House chief of staff oversaw the Obama administration’s successful efforts to combat Ebola, and he has mentioned the virus in his talks with foreign leaders.
+His first official act as president-elect was to name the coronavirus advisory panel, as well as his White House chief of staff, who oversaw the Obama administration’s successful efforts to combat Ebola, and he has mentioned the virus in his talks with foreign leaders.

 “Now that they are in control of the economy, the last thing the Biden team wants to do is to shut down the economy and hamper their first 100 days.
 But these are state-based decisions that fall to the governors,” said Dan Eberhart, an oil industry executive and Republican donor.
 “Biden has to navigate the various red and blue states to keep a lid on covid cases while allowing the economic recovery to continue.”